fmbot-discord/docs/docs/commands/featured.md

 * Weekly albums
 * Monthly albums
 * Overall albums
+* Custom mode (used for events and other special occasions)

 If your top album doesn't have a picture, no worries.
 The bot will just grab the next album that has a picture.